vtex-apps/io-documentation/docs/en/Recipes/development/filling-the-application-form-for-development.md

 During this process, you may feel uncertain as to which permission best suits your scenario, or about what to name the new app or even about how much detail to provide on the project when filling in the form.

-To help answer some of these questions, we've put together **guidelines regarding the VTEX IO application form** which will make it easier for you to start developing on the platform.
+To help answer some of these questions, we've put together **guidelines regarding the VTEX IO Application form** which will make it easier for you to start developing on the platform.

 ## Guidelines